-What I am aiming at is to set up 2 separate environments.
+What I am aiming at in this example is to set up 2 separate environments.
 The first one is the development environment.
 Here I will be using WordPress as a CMS to create my website.
 The other environment is the production environment where the content will be served to the users.

 The development environment can be set up wherever you prefer.
 It could be running on your laptop.
 On your companies onsite servers.
 Or as in my example, on an AWS EC2 instance.

 Using an EC2 instance is very convenient.
 It won’t have to be a very powerful instance as only the editors will ever be accessing it.
 I can even shut it down when I am not editing.
 All this helps to keep the costs at a bare minimum.
 And access can be restricted using Security Groups.

 Once I am done editing my site I use the plugin Simply Static.
 What this plugin does is export the WordPress site into a static HTML site.
 This static site is what I will be presenting to the users in the production environment.

 Once I have my static HTML site downloaded I can upload this to AWS S3.
 S3 is a highly scalable online storage service.
 This allows me to have a place that will serve my static site.
 And I don’t have to worry about maintaining any host server.

 I could leave it at only using S3.
 But it can be made faster and more secure.
 Serving the website with a CDN allows users to connect to servers geographically close to them.
 This reduces latency and improves the experience.
 I also want to secure the site using SSL encryption.
 This secures that the content showed is truly coming from my site.
 And as a bonus it also helps in Google rankings.
 AWS has a CDN service called CloudFront that integrates nicely with S3 and allows for SSL encryption.